Planning Grants Overview

 Planning Grants Overview Printable Version

-Participation in a Planning Grant is not a required step prior to application for an Action Grant.
-However, applicants are encouraged to plan large and complex projects in partnership with the MWMO with the assistance of a Planning Grant or close communication with MWMO staff.
-Completing a Planning Grant will not automatically result in receipt of an Action Grant; a full application process must be completed to receive an Action Grant.
+Applicants do not need to complete a Planning Grant before applying for an Action Grant.
+Completing a Planning Grant will not automatically result in receipt of an Action Grant; a separate competitive application process must be completed to receive an Action Grant.

 How to Apply for a Planning Grant

-Submit a pre-application and budget form to the MWMO.
-The pre-application assists the MWMO in determining if a project meets our program purposes and can be realistically accomplished.
+Submit an Application to the MWMO.
+This Application should show the MWMO how a project meets our grant goals and can be realistically accomplished.

 Pre-applications due: Friday, June 3, 2016 by 4:30 p.m.